 Heritage Trees are trees that have been formally recognized by City Council for their unique size, age, historical or horticultural significance.
 Once accepted by Council, Heritage Trees are designated with a small plaque and listed in the Heritage Tree database.

-There are nearly 300 Heritage Trees throughout Portland, and new trees are added each year.
+There are over 300 Heritage Trees throughout Portland, and new trees are added each year.
 Anyone can nominate a Heritage Tree!
 Heritage Trees are protected by City Code; once designated, no Heritage Tree can be removed without the consent of the Urban Forestry Commission and the Portland City Council.

 Complete and return this form.
 The nomination deadline is May 1 each year.
 It takes about a year to receive Heritage Tree designation once the nominated tree has been accepted.

 This 68-page guide has maps, species descriptions, best viewing times, and more.
 Print copies are currently unavailable.
 Check back in the future for the updated guide.

 Announcing a new interpretive walking tour of 10 downtown Heritage Trees: From Stumptown to Treetown: A Field Guide for Interpreting Portland’s History though its Heritage Trees.
 This award-winning book, written by David-Paul B. Hedberg, a graduate student in the Department of History at Portland State University through an internship with Portland Parks & Recreation Urban Forestry, connects historic photos to living trees in the city and invites you to explore some of Portland’s oldest living features.
 Download From Stumptown to Treetown.